AkadioInc/firefly/docs/design/RFC-FIREfly_Python_API.md

 Return a Python dictionary with all the TMATS attributes (dict key: TMATS attribute name; dict value: TMATS attribute value).

-##### `File.flight_map(center=None, zoom=8, basemap='OpenTopoMap')`
+##### `File.flight_map(center=None, zoom=8, basemap=None)`

-For use in Jupyter notebooks.
+For use in Jupyter notebooks only.
 Display an interactive map with the flight path.
-Optionally specify the map's center, zoom level, or the base map layer.
+Optionally specify the map's center, zoom level, or the base map layers.
 If map's center is `None`, the average of the flight's lat/lon bounding box is used instead.

 ##### `File.chapter11(packet, **kwargs)`